 - To assist students in preparing for careers in education, cultural affairs and related fields.

-The programme, specializing in three different but closely related disciplines of religion, philosophy and ethics, is the first-of-its-kind not only in Hong Kong, but also in Asia.
+The programme, specializing in three different but closely related disciplines of religion, philosophy and ethics, is the first-of-its-kind in Hong Kong.
 RPE is a multidisciplinary programme and in fact one of the flourishing programmes in the international trend in recent decades.
 Examples include the RPE programme in King’s College London and University of Nottingham in UK.

 - Four Study Areas

 Foundational courses covering key areas of religion, philosophy and ethics are covered in the second year.
 Starting from the third to fourth years, students can choose major electives among the four study areas, namely Philosophical Studies, Christian Studies and Comparative Religion, The Interdisciplinary Study of Religion, and Ethics and Society.
 The multiple foci of the programme would be able to cater for the diverse interests of students.
 Students can choose to declare or not a concentration in one of the four study areas at the end of their second year of study.

 We emphasize nurturing students’ abilities in critical thinking, justifying arguments and evaluating claims, which help to enhance their reasoning and analytic skills.
 These are transferable skills which are essential to many professions.

 We emphasize the analysis of underlying moral values, social values, political values and cultural values in current issues, which are diverse, complex and often in conflict with one another.